nardoz-dev/LiVeSe/docs/2nddelivery/technology2.md

 So in order to avoid this problem, in the future we want to apply a servomotor to improve the gradation of the angle that the PIR occupies.
 Taking into account that the servo motor could probably have a greater impact in terms of consumption.

+### Problem with ky-037 microphone

+We tried to use this sensor in order to gain a good sample of sound in the surrounding.
+However, this sensor seems to be made from low quality components: even if it is considered as a sensor module with 'high sensitivity' it is not able to perceive sounds or noise farther than a few centimeters.
+We are currently searching for a new one

 ## Network